YawarRaza7349/YawarRaza7349.github.io/index.md

 Despite LinkedIn claiming to make public profiles visible to people without a LinkedIn account, I usually get a "login-wall" when I go to my profile's URL while logged out.
-Therefore, I am putting all the info on my LinkedIn profile here as well, to make sure everyone can see it.
+Therefore, I am putting all the info from my LinkedIn profile here as well, to make sure everyone can see it.

 Projects have been placed on [a separate page](https://YawarRaza7349.github.io/projects).

+I have also made my resume available to [view](https://docs.google.com/viewerng/viewer?url=https://YawarRaza7349.github.io/YawarRaza_Resume.pdf) or [download](https://YawarRaza7349.github.io/YawarRaza_Resume.pdf).

+Feel free to contact me [on LinkedIn](https://linkedin.com/in/YawarRaza7349) or by email at YawarRaza7349@gmail.com.

 ## Tagline